tractorcow/silverstripe-dynamiccache/README.md

+# Work in Progress

+I've started porting this module to Silverstripe 4, everything is still Work in Progress!
+==Use at your own risk!==

 # Silverstripe DynamicCache - Simple on the fly caching of dynamic content for Silverstripe

 This module seamlessly and robustly caches page content, allowing subsequent requests to bypass